kavehmz/kube-for-the-dyslexic/README.md

 Lets explore what Pod means first.
 And also lets try concept of namespace.

-First, in kuberentes we are using containers to run our services.
+First, in Kubernetes we are using containers to run our services.
 In our case we have a docker image named  that at the moment only exists in the local docker.

 Before you try these command check content of the yaml files first.
 You might find the comments there useful.
 [Namepsace](./00_apps/echo_server/k8s/my_space.yaml)